Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     1. Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
 The Key Vault will have a suffix of `kv`.
     1. Add a new secret to store Client ID and Client Secret of Application Registration.
         - Name: `ExternalAppClientID`
-        - Secret: Client ID of Application Registration added earlier in the FHIR Service Authentication.
+        - Secret: Client ID of Patient Application Registration added earlier in the FHIR Service Authentication.
         - Name: `ExternalAppClientSecret`
-        - Secret: Secret generated for this App Registration.
+        - Secret: Secret generated for the Patient Application Registration.

     *Note: If the secrets already exist then create a new version of the secret.*